d-low/d-low.com_v3/README.md

 ```
 npm install
-npm watch
+npm run watch
 ```

 To Do
 ---

+- [ ] Content
-- [ ] Pass links and posts to containers and then to components via props using Redux
+  - [x] Pass links and posts to containers and then to components via props using Redux
   - [ ] Use content and data from d-low.com when running locally for portability?
   - [ ] Load data (/data/content.js) asynchrounously on page load and once loaded
         run the app.